nmagal/Assignments/Intro to Deep Learning/README.md

 ### Convolutional Neural Network
 In this assignment, a convolutional nueral network is created.
 This builds upon the previous assignment, and 1D and 2D convolutional layers are implemented.

+### RNNs

+In this assignment, RNN and GRU libraries are created.
+Furthermore, CTC Loss as well as Beam Search are implemented.